Home

 Ross has over 15 years experience representing drivers with Virgina Reckless Driving and Virginia DWI violations in the Lexington area.
 Even a minor speeding ticket can result in a significant increase in your auto insurance.
 Out of state drivers can usually avoid the mandatory court appearance by retaining a VA traffic attorney.

-CLICK HERE FOR LEGAL HELP WITH YOUR VIRGINA RECKLESS DRIVING or DUI TICKET
+CLICK HERE FOR LEGAL HELP WITH YOUR VIRGINIA RECKLESS DRIVING or DUI TICKET

 Before you go to court you need to check to see if you have all five of your Virginia Safe Driver points.
 If not, you may want to take the Virginia voluntary online traffic school.
 Click on the banner below for more information.